Coeliac Disease - I just had to talk about it today...

 HOW CAN A NATUROPATH HELP?

-A naturopath can help speed up the healing process of gut and correct balance of beneficial and non beneficial bacteria.
-We can also address nutrient deficiencies that may be contributing to your symptoms and work on your low energy and mood.
+A naturopath can help speed up the healing process of gut and correct the balance of beneficial and non beneficial bacteria.
+Sometimes we test the microbiome to find out what is actually in and out of balance.
+We can also address specific nutrient deficiencies that may be contributing to your symptoms and work on your low energy and mood. - As has potentially not absorbing nutrients for a long while prior to diagnosis, even with a ‘great’ diet, the damaged cells need to be repaired.

 HOW DO WE HEAL THE GUT?

-There is no known cure for coeliac disease, therefore it is important to avoid gluten to allow the gut to heal.
+There is no known cure for coeliac disease, therefore it is imperative to avoid gluten to allow the gut to heal.

 Principle number 1